 The businessmen took it upon themselves to invite the four pioneer consultants – Dato’ Dr. A Tharmaratnam, Dato’ Dr. V Thuraisingham, Dato’ Dr. P C Vanniasingham and Dr. Goh Kay Wah – to start up a private medical centre.

-The idea was challenging, but met with some hesitation from the four.
-Private medical centres, as we know them today, were non-existent then.
+However, their proposition was met with some hesitation from the four due to the fact that private medical centres as we know them today, were non-existent then.
 Furthermore, the depressed economic climate at the time cast some doubts about the future of the proposed private hospital.
 The people of Penang, they felt, would not pay for private medicine.

 The consultants were also concerned about “burning their bridges” if they left the Government service, especially after having served for 70 years collectively.